-Patrick began studying classical piano at the age of four and was later introduced to the saxophone where he developed a great love for jazz.
-His education includes York University and Humber College and he is a recipient of the Berklee World Tour Scholarship for both sax and piano.
+Patrick grew up listening to his father playing reggae bass and his mother playing classical piano and those two styles greatly inform his playing.
+He began studying classical piano at the age of 4 and was later introduced to the saxophone where he developed a great love of jazz.
+His education includes York University and Humber College, and he is a recipient of the Berklee World Tour Scholarship for both sax and piano.

-Performances include many venues in Toronto and throughout the globe with such artists as: Ron Westray, Molly Johnson, Luis Mario Ochoa, Ted Quinlan, Mike Downes, Kelly Jefferson, Barry Romberg, Lorne Lofsky, Artie Roth, Kieran Overs, Mike Murley, John Macleod, Anthony Michelli, Chicago’s Ernest Dawkins, and many many more.
+Performances include many venues across Canada, Japan, and throughout the globe with such artists as: Ron Westray, Molly Johnson, Luis Mario Ochoa, Ted Quinlan, Mike Downes, Kelly Jefferson, Barry Romberg, Lorne Lofsky, Artie Roth, Kieran Overs, Mike Murley, John Macleod, Anthony Michelli, Chicago’s Ernest Dawkins, and many more.
 He has played for such organizations as: Scotiabank, Via Rail, The Peel District School Board, York University, The CAW Auto Union, and has played at venues such as: The Rex, The Jazz Bistro, The King Edward Hotel, and many festivals globally.
 Patrick was recently rated one of BlogTo’s top 5 upcoming jazz artists in Toronto.
-He is working on his soon to be released debut album that should be hitting shelves in 2015.

 Some Quotes About Patrick:

 Patrick has a playing style that harkens to Horace Silver with an introspective quality reminiscent of Thelonious Monk. – Ron Westray — Former Lead Trombonist at the Lincoln Centre Jazz Orchestra and current Oscar Peterson Chair at York University.